Radius of Gyration, Contraction Factors, and Subdivisions of Topological Polymers: Subdivision graphs and topological polymers

 Notice that both of these are asymptotically linear in $n$.
 We will show that this is a general feature of edge-subdivision graphs, and show how to compute the leading coefficient.

 To do so, we need to recall a definition: \begin{definition} The \emph{normalized} graph Laplacian $\mathcal{L}(\graphG)$ is given by

 \end{definition}

-We can now state our next main result. \begin{theorem} For any connected multigraph $\graphG$ (including loop and multiple edges), if $\graphG_n$ is the $n$-part edge subdivision of $\graphG$, then the expected radius of gyration of a tcrw with underlying graph $\graphG_n$ embedded in $\R^d$ obeys
+We can now state our next main result on the asymptotics of radius of gyration: \begin{theorem} For any connected multigraph $\graphG$ (including loop and multiple edges), if $\graphG_n$ is the $n$-part edge subdivision of $\graphG$, then the expected radius of gyration of a Gaussian TCRW with underlying graph $\graphG_n$ embedded in $\R^d$ obeys

 Here $\operatorname{Loops}(\graphG) = \edgesE(\graphG) - \verticesV(\graphG) + 1$ is the cycle rank of $\graphG$. \end{theorem} For the graph $\graphG$ with two vertices and one edge, $\mathcal{L}$ is the $2\times 2$ matrix $\left( \begin{smallmatrix} 1 & -1 \\ -1 & 1 \end{smallmatrix} \right)$.
 A computation reveals that $\mathcal{L}^+ = \frac{1}{4} \mathcal{L}$ and $\tr \mathcal{L}^+ = \frac{1}{2}$.
 Thus Theorem~\ref{thm:main} recovers the coefficient $\frac{d}{6}$ from~\eqref{eq:path graph subdivision}.
 Similarly, for the graph $\graphG$ with one vertex and one loop edge, $\mathcal{L}$ is the $1 \times 1$ matrix whose single entry is zero, so $\tr \mathcal{L}^+ = 0$.
 Thus Theorem~\ref{thm:main} also recovers the coefficient $\frac{d}{12}$ from~\eqref{eq:cycle graph subdivision}.